-Capital One’s No Hassle Rewards does not feature any transfer partners.
-While this might appear rather restrictive in terms of travel booking (especially in stark contrast to Amex’s 21 transfer partners), because No Hassle miles can be used to “erase” travel expenses charged to the card, cardholders are not obligated to use the Rewards Center for all travel purchases.
+Capital One’s rewards does not feature any transfer partners.
+While this might appear rather restrictive in terms of travel booking (especially in stark contrast to Amex’s 21 transfer partners), because miles can be used to “erase” travel expenses charged to the card, cardholders are not obligated to use the Rewards Center for all travel purchases.

 The lack of transfer partners means the highest rewards valuation one can garner from the program is one cent per mile/cent in earnings.
 Other programs with transfer partners usually feature a few external loyalty programs that yield up to 1.25 cents per mile/cent when you transfer your earnings.

-Now that we’ve examined all the details of the No Hassle Rewards program, let’s evaluate its overarching pros and cons, as well as its “fluff” – or useless – features that you can effectively disregard.
+Now that we’ve examined all the details of the rewards program, let’s evaluate its overarching pros and cons, as well as its “fluff” – or useless – features that you can effectively disregard.

-- “Purchase Eraser” – No Hassle Rewards boosts its versatility by enabling credit cardholders to use their miles to offset any travel-related expenses that post to their bills.
+- “Purchase Eraser” – This boosts its versatility by enabling credit cardholders to use their miles to offset any travel-related expenses that post to their bills.

-- Earnings Never Expire – Your No Hassle miles or cash back will never expire by date or due to account inactivity.
+- Earnings Never Expire – Your miles or cash back will never expire by date or due to account inactivity.

 - No Minimum Threshold For Earning – There is no minimum amount cardholders need to spend in order to begin earning.